 January is National Mentoring Month and United Way Capital Area wants to celebrate our 1 Hour for Kids local mentors.

-Meet David Robb, a correspondent at the Austin American Statesman, who has mentored through Big Brothers Big Sisters since November 2009.
+Meet Alix Floyd, Director of Leadership Giving at United Way Capital Area who has mentored through Big Brothers Big Sisters since June 2009.

 Make a difference in your community by becoming a 1 Hour for Kids mentor today!